 Promote children’s interests.

 When children are deeply vested in a subject or any pursuit, they’re engaged and need to experiment.
-The method of expanding their knowledge domain is opportunities to develop their adopted critical thinking model.
+The method of expanding their knowledge domain is an opportunity to develop their adopted critical thinking model.
 As parents, we’d like to encourage this activity and facilitate our child’s interests.
 It’s learning how to get up to a 3d model, how a car engine functions, or a strong interest in bugs or simple game technology.
 As parents, we must inspire our children to pursue their dreams and aspirations.